siemens/embb/doc/tutorial/tutorial.template.md

 ### <a name="sec_containers_stacks"></a>Stacks

 As the name indicates, the class template `LockFreeStack` implements a lock-free stack which stores elements according to the LIFO (Last-In, First-Out) principle.
+The stack provides two methods, `TryPush` and `TryPop`, both returning a Boolean value indicating success of the operation: `TryPop` returns `false` if the stack is empty, and `TryPush` returns `false` if the stack is full.
+If successful, `TryPop` returns the element removed from the stack via reference.
 [Listing 3](#lst_stack_lst1) shows a simple example.
-In line 1, we create a stack of integers with a capacity of 10 elements.[<sup>3</sup>](#footnote_3) The stack provides two methods, `TryPush` and `TryPop`, both returning a Boolean value indicating success of the operation: `TryPop` returns `false` if the stack is empty, and `TryPush` returns false if the stack is full. `TryPop` returns the element removed from the stack via reference.
+First, we create a stack of integers with a capacity of 10 elements (due to necessary over-provisioning of memory in thread-safe memory management, the stack might be able to hold more than 10 elements, but is guaranteed to be able to hold at least 10 elements).
+Then, we try to pop an element from the empty stack, which has to fail.
+In the subsequent for-loop, we fill the stack with the values 0...4.
+Afterwards, we pop five values from the stack into variable `j`.
+According to the LIFO semantics, the values are popped in reverse order, i.e., we get the sequence 4...0, which is checked by the assertion.

     \\\inputlistingsnippet{../examples/containers/stack.cc:stack}

-<a name="lst_stack_lst1"></a>**Listing 3**: Stack - initialization, push and pop
+<a name="lst_stack_lst1"></a>**Listing 3**: Stack - initialization, push, and pop

-In line 4 of [Listing 3](#lst_stack_lst1), we try to pop an element from the empty stack, which has to fail.
-In the for-loop in line 7, we fill the stack with `int` values 0 ...
-4. Afterwards, in the loop in line 12, we pop five values (line 13) from the stack into variable `j`.
-According to the LIFO semantics, the values are popped in reverse order, i.e., we get the sequence 4 ...
-0. This is checked by the assertion in line 14.

-<sub>_<a name="footnote_3"></a><sup>3</sup> Due to the necessary over-provisioning of memory in thread-safe memory management, the stack might be able to hold more than 10 elements, but is guaranteed to be able to hold at least 10 elements._</sub>

 ### <a name="sec_containers_queues"></a>Queues

-There are two FIFO (First-In, First-Out) queue implementations in , `LockFreeMPMCQueue` and `WaitFreeSPSCQueue`.
-The former permits multiple producers and multiple consumers (MPMC), whereas the latter is restricted to a single producer and a single consumer (SPSC).
+There are currently two FIFO (First-In, First-Out) queue implementations in EMB², `LockFreeMPMCQueue` and `WaitFreeSPSCQueue`.
+The former can deal with multiple producers and multiple consumers (MPMC), whereas the latter is restricted to a single producer and a single consumer (SPSC).
 The interfaces are the same for both queues.
+The Boolean return value of the methods `TryEnqueue` and `TryDequeue` indicates success (`false` if the queue is full or empty, respectively).

 [Listing 4](#lst_queue_lst1) shows an example for the `LockFreeMPMCQueue`.
-In line 1, we create a queue with element type `int` and a capacity of 10 elements.[<sup>4</sup>](#footnote_4) The Boolean return value of the methods `TryEnqueue` and `TryDequeue` indicates success (`false` if the queue is full or empty, respectively).
+First, we create a queue with element type `int` and a capacity of (at least) 10 elements.
+Then, we try to dequeue an element from the empty queue, which has to fail.
+In the subsequent for-loop, we fill the queue with the values 0...4.
+Afterwards, we dequeue five values from the queue into variable `j`.
+According to the FIFO semantics, the values are dequeued in the same order as they were enqueued, i.e., we get the sequence 0...4, which is checked by the assertion.

     \\\inputlistingsnippet{../examples/containers/queues.cc:queue}

-<a name="lst_queue_lst1"></a>**Listing 4**: Queue – initialization, enqueue and dequeue
+<a name="lst_queue_lst1"></a>**Listing 4**: Queue – initialization, enqueue, and dequeue

-In line 4 of [Listing 4](#lst_queue_lst1), we try to dequeue an element from the empty queue, which has to fail.
-In the for-loop in line 7, we fill the queue with `int` values 0 ...
-4. Afterwards, in the loop in line 12, we dequeue five values (line 13) from the queue into variable `j`.
-According to the FIFO semantics, the values are dequeued in the same order as they were enqueued, i.e., we get the sequence 0 ...
-4. This is checked by the assertion in line 14.

-<sub>_<a name="footnote_4"></a><sup>4</sup> As in case of stacks, the queue may actually hold more than 10 elements._</sub>

 ## <a name="cha_mtapi"></a>MTAPI

 Leveraging the power of multicore processors requires to split computations into fine-grained tasks that can be executed in parallel.
 Threads are usually too heavy-weight for that purpose, since context switches consume a significant amount of time.
 Moreover, programming with threads is complex and error-prone due to typical pitfalls such as race conditions and deadlocks.
 To solve these problems, efficient task scheduling techniques have been developed which dynamically distribute the available tasks among a fixed number of worker threads.
 To reduce overhead, there is usually exactly one worker thread for each processor core.

 While task schedulers are nowadays widely employed, especially in desktop and server applications, they are typically limited to a single operating system running on a homogeneous multicore processor.
 System-wide task management in heterogeneous embedded systems must be realized explicitly with low-level communication mechanisms.
-MTAPI [[1]](#bib_mtapi) addresses those issues by providing an API which allows parallel embedded software to be designed in a straightforward way, covering homogeneous and heterogeneous multicore architectures, as well as acceleration units.
-It abstracts from the hardware details and lets software developers focus on the application.
+MTAPI [[1]](#bib_mtapi) addresses those issues by providing an API which allows parallel embedded software to be designed in a straightforward way, covering homogeneous and heterogeneous multicore architectures, as well as accelerators such as GPUs or FPGAs.
+As a major advantage, it abstracts from the hardware details and lets software developers focus on the application.
 Moreover, MTAPI takes into account typical requirements of embedded systems such as real-time constraints and predictable memory consumption.

 The remainder of this chapter is structured as follows: The next section explains the basic terms and concepts of MTAPI as given in the specification [[1]](#bib_mtapi).
-Section [MTAPI C Interface](#sec_mtapi_c_interface) describes the C API using a simple example taken from [[1]](#bib_mtapi).
-Finally, Section [MTAPI C++ Interface](#sec_mtapi_cpp_interface) outlines the use of MTAPI in C++ applications.
+The section on the [MTAPI C Interface](#sec_mtapi_c_interface) describes the C API using a simple example taken from [[1]](#bib_mtapi).
+Finally, the section on the [MTAPI C++ Interface](#sec_mtapi_cpp_interface) outlines the use of MTAPI in C++ applications.
 Note that the C++ interface is provided by EMB² for convenience but it is not part of the standard.
+Readers who are familiar with MTAPI or just want to get impression on how to use MTAPI in heterogeneous systems may skip this chapter on go directly to [Heterogeneous Systems](#cha_heterogeneous_systems).

 ### <a name="sec_mtapi_foundations"></a>Foundations